GingerKiwi/alice-game/README.md

 If we still have contributor spots open I'll assign the issue.

-## Many of the Issues for PRs are Really Small.
-The main goal of this project is to get used to the GitHub workflow, with the secondary goal of practicing coding.
-This makes contributing to open source accessible for really new devs that are just learning the basics of html and/or markdown, as well as those of us that know more advanced css and javascript.

 ## Alice Game Background

 This game was orignally created as a python console game as part of a computer science course at Massey University, New Zealand in 2020.
 Part of the assignment was documenting the thought process using comments.
 (So there's a lot of comments in the .py file!).
 The assignment was the classic [Camel game](http://programarcadegames.com/index.php?lang=en&chapter=lab_camel) from "Program Arcade Games and With Python And Pygame" and orginally concevied in 1979 in "More BASIC Computer Games".